AT&T signs deal to offer roaming services in Cuba

-AT&T Inc (T.N), the No.2 U.S. wireless carrier, said it had signed a deal with Cuba's state-owned telecoms provider to offer direct roaming services to its customers visiting Cuba.
+AT&T Inc, the No.2 U.S. wireless carrier, said it had signed a deal with Cuba's state-owned telecoms provider to offer direct roaming services to its customers visiting Cuba.

 AT&T said on Monday it would announce the pricing and the launch date for the service at a later date.